www.classicalguitars.ca

 Finish

-• French-polished shellac on soundboard; lacquer on back, sides, and neck for greater durability;
+• Lacquer on back and sides for greater durability;

 Weight

-• Completed instrument (without strings and tuners) typically weighs 1500 grams (approximately 3.3 pounds).
+• Completed instrument (without strings and tuners) weighs approximately 1300 grams (less than 3 pounds).

 Cross and crown of thorns